ilqvya/random/README.md

 ```
 * Problems
   * should specify seed
-  * should write your own distribution algorihtm
+  * should write your own distribution algorithm
   * [There are no guarantees as to the quality of the random sequence produced.](http://en.cppreference.com/w/cpp/numeric/random/rand#Notes)
 - **C++11 style**
 ```cpp